rodrihgh/rodrihgh.github.io/_projects/user-activity-detection.md

 Engineering problems are often too abstract to catch the eyes of laymen.
-A right representation can, however, unveil the hidden beauty of the underlying math.
+A right representation can, however, unveil the hidden beauty of the underlying arithmetic.

 <!--more-->